qazbnm456/tsaotun/README.md

 - 0.1 -- Initial release
 - 0.2 -- More commands supported
 - 0.3 -- More commands and options
+- 0.4 -- Commands and options are almost done, except for swarm, node, service categories.

 <a name="status"></a>
 ## Status quo